-The Institution for Surveyors Victoria enjoys a rich heritage – while also keeping an eye on the future success of the profession.
+The Institution of Surveyors Victoria enjoys a rich heritage – while also keeping an eye on the future success of the profession.

 Get to know the people who work behind the scenes to ensure that the Institution lives up to its aims, objectives and values.
 Click through to peruse the ISV’s board members and executive profiles, or to read over our constitution and ongoing strategic plan.

 Kellie is Principal Surveyor at Spiire and has over 15 years’ experience in the Victorian property industry.
 Having been involved in some of Victoria’s most iconic property developments, she’s gained a unique understanding of surveying related project delivery.

 After completing a Bachelor of Geomatic Engineering and Bachelor of Science (Environmental), Kellie began her career in 2001 joining Reeds Consulting.
 In 2004, she became only the seventh woman in Victoria to receive her surveyor’s license and is a strong, vocal advocate for women in the industry.

 Kellie joined Spiire in 2016 in a leadership role that includes project management and ultimate responsibility for delivery.

 Kellie is passionate about enhancing the profile of the surveying profession, and has been a keen participant and contributor to the ISV and the wider surveying community since her early days in the profession.
 She has been an advocate for the surveying profession on behalf of the Surveying Task Force and has presented at career events and secondary schools.
 Kellie has also been a guest lecturer at RMIT and the University of Melbourne.

 Kellie enjoys spending time with her family, playing netball, water sports and beach holidays.